Colin Mawby: Works

-Mawby's music for the English Catholic liturgy is prolific.
-He composed several masses, motets, antiphons and hymn settings.
-His Ave verum corpus for choir and a setting of Psalm 23 won fame in the recording by Charlotte Church.
-His Requiem of Hope for soprano, mixed choir and organ, composed from 1995 to 2002, is based on texts by Henry Vaughan, John Henry Newman and anonymous texts.
-In 2002, his Prayer of Forgiveness was awarded "Top Honors" in the competition "Waging Peace Through Singing" in the US state of Oregon.
-A Te Deum for soprano solo, chorus, organ and brass ensemble was premiered in Cambridge in 2006 to mark his 70th birthday.
-His setting of Laudate Pueri Dominum was premiered in 2011 at Westminster Cathedral Hall.
+His Ave verum corpus for choir became widely performed, and his setting of Psalm 23 gained wider recognition through its recording by Charlotte Church.
+His motet Tu es Petrus, written for the Sistine Choir at its request, was sung by the choir at papal liturgies.
+His Requiem of Hope for soprano, mixed choir and organ, composed from 1995 to 2002, draws on texts by Henry Vaughan, John Henry Newman and anonymous sources.
+The Heavenly Christmas Tree, written for RTÉ Cór na nÓg and the National Chamber Choir, is among the works most closely associated with his Irish period.
+A Te Deum for soprano solo, chorus, organ and brass ensemble was premiered in Cambridge in 2006 to mark his 70th birthday, and his setting of Laudate Pueri Dominum was premiered in 2011 at Westminster Cathedral Hall.